Sister recovering from leukemia now rooting Staley in person

-Staley did see to it that her sister not succumb to the disease, mobilizing her family last spring after doctors diagnosed Underwood’s condition.
-Underwood received the necessary stem cells from older brother, Lawrence.
+Staley did her part to ensure her sister not succumb to the disease, mobilizing her family last spring after doctors diagnosed Underwood’s condition.
+Underwood received the necessary stem cells from older brother Lawrence.

 Staley oversaw much of her sister’s treatment, even calling on Duke coach Mike Krzyzewski to discuss that school’s Cancer Institute.
 That’s where Underwood’s transplant took place last summer.